 Most graduates, five years after completing their degrees, are not employed directly in the areas of their majors, and studies show that those who do best in the long term are those whose breadth of education, rather than specialized training, has given them versatility.
 A university provides marketable skills; it bestows credentials necessary to some future goal; its graduates, statistically, make more money.
 But students who enroll at the university seeking only these things—or worse, students who graduate having sought only these things—cheat themselves of the best the university has to offer.

-That it integrates sacred and secular education is the hallmark of a BYU baccalaureate.
+The integration of sacred and secular education is the hallmark of a BYU baccalaureate.
 All disciplines at BYU are "bathed in the light and color of the restored gospel" (Aims, "Spiritually Strengthening").
-Religion courses—both Doctrinal Foundation and electives—are not intended as only a devotional supplement to the educational enterprise of the university.
-At once rigorous and inspiring, they engage the mind and the heart in an ever deeper understanding of the gospel of Jesus Christ through close and meticulous study of the scriptures and the teachings of the living prophets.
+Religion courses are intended not only as a devotional supplement to the educational enterprise of the university, but engage the mind and heart in an ever deeper understanding of the gospel of Jesus Christ through close and meticulous study of the scriptures and teachings of the living prophets.

 Administration of the University Core

 The university core is administered collaboratively by the deans of Undergraduate Education and Religious Education under the direction of the academic vice president.
 Religious Education is responsible for the Doctrinal Foundation and Religion Electives components and the courses that meet these requirements; Undergraduate Education is responsible for the general education components.
 The success of the core depends upon dedicated faculty from throughout the university.
 The Faculty General Education Council, chaired by the associate dean of Undergraduate Education—General Education, reviews and approves all courses meeting general education requirements within the university core.